MajorArchitect/game/README.md

-# Game Engine
+# Game
-This is a game engine written in C with OpenGL.
-I intend to cover at least the most essential features of a game engine, and then use it challenge myself and write a game.
-I hope it will be intuitive and basic enough to get your head around easily, but also be powerful enough to make a real game with.
+This is a game written in C with OpenGL.
+I think it will be a clone of Wurm Online.

 ## Features
 ### Current
 - Ability to load multiple entities and display them (and remove them).
 - Folder format for storing meshes and textures of a model together, and the appropriate functions for dealing with these.
+- Basic physics.

 ### Planned
+- Terraforming!
+- Crafting!
+- Combat!
+- Magic!
 - As cross-platform as possible!
 It currently only works on Linux (maybe just my version of Ubuntu!)
 But any decision I will make about adding external stuff will be made with consideration of how easy it will be